GemsNY

 0

-Mother Nature has blessed us with many colored and uncolored gemstones.
-Whether it is a coronation ceremony or tying the knot, these gemstones have always been a significant part of all our auspicious occasions.
-Diamond is one such gemstone that we see on many occasions, from weddings to red-carpet events, in the form of sparkling diamond rings and other breathtaking pieces.
 Have you ever wondered about the fascinating journey a diamond undertakes, from its formation deep within the Earth to adorning your favorite jewel?
-Well, you will love to explore the intricate process of diamond formation, mining and the journey that ultimately leads to the creation of a cherished piece of jewelry.
+Well, you will love to explore the intricate process of diamond formation, mining and the path that ultimately leads to the creation of a cherished piece of jewelry.
 Let’s start!

-1. Diamond Formation
+1. Formation

-2. Sources of Diamonds & Mining
+2. Source & Mining

 There are two primary sources of diamonds: alluvial deposits and kimberlite pipes.